 The aim of his project is to understand important aspects of the species such as:

 1) Relative abundance at the locality of rediscovery

 3) Building an occupancy model to explore the relationship between forest, no forest and the presence of the species

 They will also explore other potential areas where the species could be found in the Middle Magdalena River valley.
 Transversely with the field research, they hope to develop an environmental education program for the local conservation of snakes, including lectures and training of children and adults of the rural community.
-They will also develop a snake identification guide for the community with information provided in the trainings.
+They will also develop a snake identification guide for the community with the information provided in the trainings.

-(1) Ecological goal: Include number of registered species of Dendrophidion boshelli to the distribution maps in the area and to assess the state of conservation (population size estimation, use of microhabitats).
+(1) Ecological goal: Include the number of registered species of Dendrophidion boshelli to the distribution maps in the area and to assess the state of conservation (population size estimation, use of microhabitats).

 (2) Community-based goal: Educating children about snake conservation and develop a guide for the local community.

 This project will serve directly to the local community of the Manso River in “Corregimiento Berlín” and its surroundings within the Samaná municipality of the department of Caldas in Colombia.
 Julián and his team plan to implement an educational program for the conservation of snakes within their locality, with D. boshelli as a flagship species which will benefit countless other snakes in the area